dirklach/frontend-framework-dirk-lach/README.md

-# Boilerplate by Dirk Lach (BBDL BETA)
+# Frontend Framework by Dirk Lach (FFDL BETA)

-A simple boilerplate to help set up projects in a clean and scalable way.
-BBDL offers you a flexible layout system (supports features such as grid, subgrid, media queries, container queries, fluid type scale …) and a structure to make your frontend workflow simple.<br>
+A simple and lightweight framework to help set up projects in a clean and scalable way.
+FFDL offers you a flexible layout system (supports features such as grid, subgrid, media queries, container queries, fluid type scale …) and a structure to make your frontend workflow simple.<br>

 | **Version:** OPEN BETA 1 | **Author:** Dirk Lach | Build in Public |
 | --- | --- | --- |

-BBDL is designed to be easy for developers to use (and read) and reflects the principles of how design concepts (visual systems focused on scalability and modularity) are traditionally developed.<br><br>
+FFDL is designed to be user-friendly for developers, with a clear and readable structure, reflecting principles of traditional design concepts such as scalability-focused visual systems and modularity.<br><br>

 ## File Architecture